harvester/harvester/docs/harvester-configuration.md

 # Harvester Configuration

-Harvester configuration file can be provided during manual or automatic installation to configure various settings.
-The following is an configuration example:
+The Harvester configuration file can be provided during manual or automatic installation to configure various settings.
+The following is a configuration example:

 ```yaml
 server_url: https://someserver:6443